We are thrilled to announce that the application period for our annual Surgical Robot Challenge is now officially OPEN!

 We welcome applications from institutions globally, and all applicants must have affiliations with academic organizations.
 While we do accept applications from the industry, it is imperative that they collaborate with an academic institution to be eligible for consideration.
 This collaborative approach ensures a synergistic relationship between academic and industrial expertise in the submitted applications.

 - a 2-minute video demo of their entry;

 - a 5-slide powerpoint presentation.

-We have streamlined the submission process and this is the final deadline for all entries.
 Please note the video time and presentation slide limits are strictly enforced.

 Frequently Asked Questions:

 Please contact Marianne Knight if you have any further questions not covered here.